-Introduced in 1970, Colorado College’s “Block Plan” is an intensive and immersive academic schedule that allows students to engage with a single subject for three and half weeks.
+Introduced in 1970, Colorado College’s “Block Plan” is an intensive and immersive academic schedule that allows students to engage with a single subject for three and a half weeks.
 With this, CC students are not required to juggle multiple subjects throughout a semester.
 The entire college runs one block at a time, with each block covering the same amount of material as a semester system.

 The result?
 Students can choose to study the film industry on location in Hollywood, then find Jupiter during evening labs in Barnes observatory, or traverse the natural wonders of the Southwest as a field archaeologist.
 Classes are small, hands-on, and highly focused.